c-jefferys/simple-text-art/README.md

 Uses a copy of the canvas to revert the canvas back to its previous state (before the most recent change).

 ### Save
 Gets a file name from the user.
-If the file can be opened for writing, the contents of the canvas are written into the file. ***The file is a TXT located in the SavedFiles folder.***
+If the file can be opened for writing, the contents of the canvas are written into the file. ***The file is a .txt file located in the SavedFiles folder.***